 |Size of Dog||Small (<20 lbs.)||Medium (21-50 lbs.)||Large (51-90 lbs.)||Giant (>91 lbs.)|

 |Age of Dog||Age in Human Years||Age in Human Years||Age in Human Years||Age in Human Years|

-The development of a dog of any size during the first six months of life are the same.
+The development of a dog of any size during the first six months of life is similar.
 Eyes and ears will open, baby teeth will erupt, and your dog will be weaned off of its mother to eat solid puppy food.
 Growth plates on bones will still be open which means your dog is still growing during this time of its life.

-Puppies Become Adults - From Six Months to Three Years Old
+Puppies From Six Months to Three Years Old

-At three years of age, the aging process really starts to vary between dog sizes.
-Dogs are in their prime for these few years, aging to be the equivalent of an adult in their late twenties or early thirties.
+Dogs are in their prime for these few years.
 Energy levels may have plateaued when compared to a puppy but injuries are more common during this prime age since they are typically more active than a senior dog.
 Most dogs are fairly healthy during these years, but giant-sized dogs may start acting more like a senior and have some health issues as they approach five to six years of age.